 You need vitamin A for good immunity – it helps shore up the mucus membranes of the nose making it harder for colds and flu to take hold, plus it’s essential for healthy eyesight.

-How to make Sweet Potato Latte at Home
+How to Make Fresh Sweet Potato Latte at Home

-To make the latte peel and steam or bake the potato until it is soft.
+- Peel then steam or bake the sweet potato until it is soft.

 I’m definitely a fan.